AllskyTeam/allsky/README.md

 If you have set the upload options to true in `config.sh`, that means you probably already have a website.
 If you want to display a live view of your sky on your website like in this [example](http://www.thomasjacquin.com/allsky), you can donwload the source files from this repository: [https://github.com/thomasjacquin/allsky-website.git](https://github.com/thomasjacquin/allsky-website.git).

 If you want to host the website on the raspberry Pi, run the following command.
 Note that this website is installed on the same webserver as the GUI.
-Currently, reinstalling the GUI will wipe you website.
+Currently, reinstalling the GUI will wipe your website.

 ```
 website/install.sh